epaaso/sc-luca-explore/README.md

   - *abund_clusters.ipynb* Leiden clustering of the abundances matrix, with lots of informative graphics of them like Degree centrality plots, Graphs, Snakey plots, Boxplots and such
     The dependecies of `graph-tools` are a hassle, so we recommend running it in their container.
 Instructions are in the nb.
   - *graph_param.ipynb* Extract more mesoscopic features of the graph, like redundancy and degree plots...
-  - *circos.ipynb*  Circos plots with igraph, not neccesary with the help of `graph-tools`.
+  - *circos.ipynb*  Circos plots with igraph, not neccesary with the help of `graph-tools` for cells types.
+But for cell categories the inter categories coabundacnes plots are here.
   - *cellphone.ipynb* Cellphone circos plots and dot plots for late, early and their ecotypes

 - *nb_DE_wilcox*: